yuucu/ccmonitor_tmux/README.md

 Where:
 - `2` = Number of active Claude Code processes (CPU > threshold)
 - `4` = Total number of Claude Code processes

+The status is available as `#{@ccmonitor_status}` variable that you can place anywhere in your status bar configuration.

 ## Manual Testing